The Ultimate Guide to Inventory Management in Supply Chain

 How often are you moving inventory in and out of your warehouse?
 Regular audits can help you better understand your current needs or where you’ve made the mistake of overstocking.

-Some companies audit their inventory annually, while others do so monthly or even weekly.
+Some companies audit their inventory systems annually, while others do so monthly or even weekly.
 The right inventory management system can give you end-to-end transparency, making it easier to take stock of your current inventory.

 Maintain a Relationship with Your Suppliers